systeminit/si/README.md

 _Please note: you may notice a large download of dependencies when entering the repository for the first time._

-### Configure Providers
+### (4) Configure Providers

-Configuring providers is optional for using SI, but may be required depending on the types of assets used.
+Configuring providers is optional for using the System Initiative software, but may be required depending on the types of assets used.

-#### AWS

-If you are using AWS assets, authentication with the `aws` CLI is required for SI to deploy and manage your infrastructure.
+If you are using AWS assets, authentication with the `aws` CLI is required to deploy and manage your infrastructure.

 ```bash
 aws configure
 ```

-#### Docker Hub

 Docker Hub authentication is not strictly needed if you only access public docker images, but to avoid being rate-limited when qualifying images, we recommend authenticating with the `docker` CLI.